WalukaUI/phase05-final_project-frontend/README.md

 full CRUD of appointments and patients

+Search functionality for all

 Show current COVID status in a page using an open API

 🤳****Stretch Features****🤳

 display different interfaces to doctor login and patient login

-send a confirmation email after creating a account and placing an appointment by a patient
+send a confirmation email with confirmation number after creating a account. send a confirmation email after placing an appointment by a patient.

 🤞 Extra Step

 show clinic locations in a google map.